 Honors Prospectus – Submitted in May 2019, approved by the History Department in June 2019

-Introduction – Commissioners and the Fugitive Slave Law of 1850
+Introduction – U.S. Commissioners and the Fugitive Slave Law of 1850

 Chapter 2 – Apprehending Freedom Seekers: Commissioners, Deputies and the Arrest Process, 1850-1854

 As slaveholders or their agents journeyed north in pursuit of freedom seekers, they sought out U.S. Commissioners, who were empowered to issue warrants of arrest for the apprehension of alleged freedom seekers.
 The task of executing those warrants fell to U.S. Marshals and deputy marshals, as well as teams of deputies, specially appointed by commissioners as allowed under Section 5 of the 1850 law.
 Historians have not studied the mechanics of the arrest process in detail, especially how commissioners utilized Section 5 to employ scores of deputies, many of them temporary.
 This chapter will explore how slaveholders and commissioners implemented the law’s provision for the arrest of alleged freedom seekers.

 Chapter 3 – Due Process: Commissioners, Freedom Seekers and Anti-Slavery Lawyers in the Hearing Room, 1850-1854